clipperz/password-manager/doc/architecture/decisions/0003-sharing-widget-in-website.md

 #### Frontend

-Once the information (secret, pin and duration) are confirmed the secret will be encrypted; firstly a random 32 byte key will be created, that will then be used to encrypt the secret, while the pin will encrypt the random key.
+Once the information (secret, pin and duration) are confirmed the secret will be encrypted: firstly a random 32 byte key will be created and then used to encrypt the secret.
 A json record containing the encrypted secret, the duration (in milliseconds) and the version will then be sent to to the backend; the response will contain the id with which the secret can be redeemed.
+The random key will then be encrypted with the pin and used, alongside the id, to create the link to share.
-Lastly the share link will be created, with the format "`{redeem page url}`/`{id}`#`{encrypted key}`"; the key will be inserted as a fragment in the url so that it will never be sent to any backend and will always stay locally in the browser.
+The link will have the format "`{redeem page url}`/`{id}`#`{encrypted key}`"; the key will be inserted as a fragment in the url so that it will never be sent anywhere and just stay locally in the browser.

 On the redeem page, the id and encrypted key will be extracted from the url.
-Once the pin is inserted and the confirmation button is clicked, a request to retrieve the secret will be made to the backend using the id.
+Once the pin is inserted and the confirmation button is clicked, a request to retrieve the secret will be made to the backend using the id, that will return a blob containing the encrypted secret.
-This will return a blob containing the encrypted secret, that is decrypted using the key, obtained from decrypting the encrypted key with the pin.
+The pin will then be used to decrypt the encrypted key and the result will be used to decrypt the secret.
 The response will also contain the version, that will allow to decern how to execute the operation mentioned above.
 If the pin inserted is not correct an error will be shown.